dgunruh/PairFinder/pairfinder/src/index.md

 ## Example

-This is an example for 6 particles in 2 dimensions using the greedy graph approach (recommennded).
+This is an example for 6 particles in 2 dimensions using the greedy graph approach (recommended).

 ```
 from pairfinder.src.best_pairs_finder import BestPairsFinder